-The best hotel in Malaga for the best price
+Find the best hotel in Malaga for the best price

-Malaga has many different types of accommodation from cheap but comfortable hostels to 5 star hotels.
+Malaga has many types of accommodation from cheap but comfortable hostels to 5 star hotels.
 The different types of accommodation mentioned on this page I all know personally and I can fully recommend (at the moment of writing).
 Please bear in mind that owners, management, rates and other characteristics change overtime.

 The Accor chain has several hotels in the centre of Malaga for every budget and every taste.
 The advantage of these business-like hotels is that you know exactly what to expect as they are the same everywhere.
 The hotels are located in the city centre, close to each other within walking distance from the department store Corte Inglés and only a five minutes walk to the Picasso Museum.

 The Ibis budget hotel is exactly what you expect from its name.
 This is the budget option.
 Cheap, no frills, in a central location, designed with the traveler in mind who would rather spend money on other things.

 Its big brother is the Ibis hotel, this one is a little more upmarket.
 It offers modern rooms with free Wi-Fi, flat-screen TV and air conditioning.

 Whereas the Novotel is the midrange option of the Accor Hotels.
 In my view an excellent family option with a sterling breakfast buffet.

 Barceló Hotel, next to the Central Railway Station